Molitor, Wisconsin: History

 The east side of the six mile (10 km) square that would become Molitor, which lies on the Fourth Principal Meridian, was first surveyed in May 1847 by a crew working for the U.S. government.
 Then in the winter of 1857 and 1858 another crew marked all the section corners in the township, walking through the woods and over frozen swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains numerous Tamarac and Cedar swamps but very few of much extent and Generally unfit for cultivation.
 The Surface is Broken and mostly 2nd rate soil and not very good for cultivation.
 Timber is very heavy all over the Township.
 Chiefly Hemlock Birch Pine and Tamarac.
 Tamarac and Spruce Trees principally line the Streams.
 There are several lake in this Township but not of much extent.
 There are numerous small streams running in a Northerly(?) direction (?) of which are generally Swampy among those are the East Branch of Yellow River raises in the South Easter portion of the Township and runs in a Northwesterly direction through the Township it flows(?) in a gentle current Deep and narrow not well adapted for good motive power or mills.

+An 1880 map of central Wisconsin shows nothing of note in what would become Molitor except a patch of cranberries near the north fork of the Yellow River.
+The Town of Molitor was organized in 1886.

+By 1900, a road of some sort ran across much of the south end of the town, following the course of modern Keyes Avenue.
+Sideroads reached to the north and south, but no more than a mile.
+Along those roads, the maps show about fifteen settlers' homesteads.
+The map shows a sawmill on Kleutsch land where modern Kleutsch Drive is.
+A school and church are at the junction of Keyes and Division Drive, and other schools were near Sackett Lake and the intersection of Keyes and Lake 19 Road.
+Four parcels in the southeast quarter were owned by Molitors.
+The northern half was unsettled yet, with Chippewa Lumber and Boom owning the largest portion, followed by the Wisconsin Central Railroad.
+The map showed a logging dam on the Yellow River in Section 10 on land owned by the Shaw Tannery.

+The 1911 plat map shows not a lot of change.
+The roads had extended another mile and a few more settlers had taken up residence in the south.
+The Molitor name was replaced by other owners.
+A road clearly followed the course of modern County M. In the north, the Northwestern Lumber Co. had bought Chippewa Lumber and Boom's land, and there were still no roads and few settlers.

-In 1933 much of Grover was designated part of the Chequamegon National Forest.
+In 1933, much of Molitor was designated part of the Chequamegon National Forest.